 2- Indoor air quality and filtration

 Air quality, then, is even more important than comfort.
-Patients’ immune system is usually weak and their bodies vulnerable to bacteria, viruses and airborne infections.
-Thoroughly designed HVAC system can help reduce the density of infectious particles in indoor spaces by introducing clean air, or by recirculating air through high-quality filters, providing filtered air that can even be cleaner than outdoor air.
+Patients’ immune system is usually weak and their bodies are vulnerable to bacteria, viruses and airborne infections.
+A thoroughly designed HVAC system can help reduce the density of infectious particles in indoor spaces by introducing clean air, or by recirculating air through high-quality filters, providing filtered air that can even be cleaner than outdoor air.

 Do you want to know more about Daikin ventilation solutions for Hospitals?
 Check out this example of how Daikin can provide value for health sector applications: The New Papworth Hospital project